On efforts to decouple early universe cosmology and quantum gravity phenomenology: Information couriers in spacetime

-Consider now a particular extension to the top half of Misner spacetime, where the lightcone structure, having fully tipped over at $t=0$, spontaneously and smoothly begins to right itself from $t=-1$, onward.
-Sufficiently coarse-grained relative to the scale of the reference metric circle, one might overlook that, for an interval of coordinate time $t$, the micro-causal structure of the spacetime is utterly perverse.
-In such a case, geodesic structure in the coarse-grained setting would seem patently ill suited for considerations about viable communication channels between physical systems at $t >> 0$ and $t << -1$.
-The couriers that hug those geodesics away from $t=0$ behave wildly differently in its vicinity.
-So, extending incomplete maximal geodesic curves in a coarse-graining of the top half of Misner spacetime into a coarse-graining of this spacetime construction would plausibly be rampantly unfaithful to the propagation of information within that underlying construction, exactly in the vicinity of the exit from the top half.
+This construction is totally general for t-coordinate values $\epsilon<0$ in Misner spacetime.
+So suppose $\epsilon$ is very small, i.e. $\epsilon\approx 0$ relative to a choice of scale imposed on the resulting construction.
+Finding a coarse-grained expression of the spacetime metric at that scale, except when done delicately, will miss that the lightcone in the top half region has ever fully toppled over, before proceeding to right itself as $t \rightarrow -\infty$.
+In this way, one might overlook, in virtue of the coarse-graining scale, the presence of the causally bizarre throat: that there is a region, in the vicinity of the stand-in for the cosmological singularity in the top half, within which the micro-causal structure of the constructed spacetime is utterly perverse.
+In such a case, geodesic structure specified as a coarse-grained description of the spacetime would seem patently ill suited for considerations about viable communication channels between physical systems at $t \rightarrow \infty$ and $t \rightarrow -\infty$.
+The couriers that hug those geodesics away from the two-component Cauchy horizon behave wildly differently in the throat formed between the horizon's two components.
+(Indeed, that the throat is causally bizarre could suggest that it becomes inappropriate to talk about information couriers persisting at all through the region.)
+The upshot is that extending sufficient numbers of incomplete maximal geodesic curves in a coarse-graining of the top half of Misner spacetime into a coarse-graining of this spacetime construction winds up rampantly unfaithful to the physical propagation of information within the underlying construction, exactly in the vicinity of the singularity in the top half.